alphagov/slimmer/README.md

 ## Use in a Rails app

-Slimmer provides a Railtie so no configuration is necessary should you want to use one of the supplied templates.
-If you want to use your own set of templates you will need to specify the appropriate path or host (slimmer can load templates over http) eg.
+Slimmer provides a Railtie so no configuration is necessary.
+By default it will use the Plek gem to look for the 'assets' host for the current environment.

+If you want to use your own set of templates you will need to specify the appropriate host eg.

     YourApp::Application.configure do
-      config.slimmer.template_path = '/place/on/file/system'
+      config.slimmer.asset_host = 'http://your.server.somewhere'
     end

-    YourApp::Application.configure do
-      config.slimmer.template_host = 'http://your.server.somewhere'
-    end

-it expects to find templates in a folder called 'templates' on that host or in that folder
+it expects to find templates in a folder called 'templates' on that host.

 ## Use elsewhere